 Vegetables

 The first round of summer vegetables such as tomatoes, peppers and squash that were planted in March and April should all be winding down now.
 Some people clean up their beds or containers at this point and plant their next planting.
 Others try to continue to maintain their tomatoes and peppers etc. throughout the summer.
-Rather than trying to keep these plants producing- it is better to start over.
-Tomatoes especially will not flower in the hot days of Florida summers.
+Rather than trying to keep these plants producing- it is better to start over in the fall.
+Tomatoes especially will not flower in the hot days of Florida summers. however, if you research there are some varieties that can handle the heat.
 Planting anew will result in better yields and quantity.

 Plan on rotating your garden when you do replant.
 New crops to plant in July include lima beans, eggplant, okra and southern peas.